emscripten-core/emscripten/site/source/docs/compiling/CrossOriginStorage.rst

    emcc hello.cpp -o hello.js -sCROSS_ORIGIN_STORAGE=1

-Use this for widely-shared public binaries distributed from a CDN and loaded by many independent origins.
+Use this for popular binaries loaded by many independent origins.
 This is the recommended mode for resources where global COS cache hits are expected.

 **Restricted to a specific set of origins** — only the listed origins can retrieve the file: